tansudasli/gradle-fundamentals/README.md

 # GRADLE FUNDAMENTALS

 It is really hard to practise some basic concepts of gradle esp. when it comes to

-* multiple modules in same IntelliJ Project
+- [ ] multiple modules in same IntelliJ Project (w/ separate gradle or 1 central settings.gradle)
-* multiple projects in same IntelliJ Workspace
+- [ ] multiple projects in same IntelliJ Workspace (w/ separate gradle or 1 central settings.gradle)
-* no main manifest attribute, error when executing jars (step 5)
+- [x] no main manifest attribute, error when executing jars (step 5)
-* no run task in gradle menu (step 4)
+- [x] no run task in gradle menu (step 4)

 <br>
 This package contains, basic HelloWorld.java and some simple test cases in HelloWorldTest.java.
 So gradle builds, and run test cases, if passes then creates jar files.

 ## How To Start
 - [1] clone repository